Skip to main content

 End sync period

-During the on-sync period, the recent release and master versions are kept synchronised.
+During the on-sync period, the recent release and main versions are kept synchronised.
 No new code is added during this period, which ensures regressions are fixed rapidly.
 This also allows for planning and provides relief for developers after a release.

 Personal projects